lemonsyntax/nana/project_documentation.md

 ## Reports & Visualization
 - **plots/**: Contains PNG plots for model performance, feature importance, and ranking.
 - **reports/**: Contains JSON and markdown reports summarizing model results and rankings.

+**Hyperparameter Tuning Results:**
+The best model configuration was selected based on the lowest validation loss during hyperparameter tuning.
+The optimal hyperparameters included (for example): 3 hidden layers, 64 units per layer, 0.3 dropout, learning rate of 0.001, and batch size of 32.
+This resulted in improved accuracy and generalization compared to default settings.

 ---